crossflag/CS3398-Betazoid-S2019/readme.md

 Project runs and implements basic funtionality.

 ## Team's feature/accomplishments and next steps
 Cameron: Responsible for extension UI look and layout.
 Artifacts include settings.html and setting.css.
+Both of these files can be found in DarkWeb/popup.
 Next steps: Implementing better color filtering so pages look more uniform when filter is applied.

 Tyler: